aaishikasb/Web-Components/README.md

 | Component Name | Description | File |
 |---------|-------------|-------------|
 | Camera Snapper | Snap Camera feed with the click of a Button | [camera-snapper.html](camera-snapper.html) |

+## Contributing

+Feel free to add to this repository!
+Pull requests are appreciated!